grafana/mimir/docs/sources/configuration/reference-configuration-parameters.md

 # CLI flag: -ruler.disabled-tenants
 [disabled_tenants: <string> | default = ""]

-# (advanced) Report the wall time for ruler queries to complete as a per user
+# (advanced) Report the wall time for ruler queries to complete as a per-tenant
 # metric and as an info level log message.
 # CLI flag: -ruler.query-stats-enabled
 [query_stats_enabled: <boolean> | default = false]